ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 ```
 and use the *fully qualified* name of `who`.
 This can be useful for disambiguation, or simply for clarity.
 There must not be spaces around the period, or else it would refer to the composition operator.

-If we only ever intend to refer the things we import from a module by their qualified names, then we can use a *qualified* import:
+If we only ever intend to use the things we import from a module in their qualified names, we can use a *qualified* import:
 ```haskell
 import qualified Target
 ```
-This does not bring any unqualified names into scope.

 And if the module has a long name, we can shorten it:
 ```haskell
 import qualified Target as T